jlmcmchl/datalog-mcp-server/README.md

 ## License

-This implementation follows WPILib's BSD 3-Clause license terms for compatibility with FRC tooling.
+This project is released under the MIT License, making it freely available for FRC teams and educational use.